BalajeeRJS/Twitter_scrap/README.md

 Enter hashtag/keyword to be searched in search textbox.

 **Step-2**
-Specify the date range between which tweets needs to retrieved from twitter.
+Specify the date range between which tweets need to retrieved from Twitter.

 **Step-3**
-Enter the number of tweets to be retrieved from twitter and click 'SUBMIT' button.
+Enter the number of tweets to be retrieved from Twitter and click 'SUBMIT' button.

 **Step-4**
 The retrieved data are displayed in results section.